 ALASKA BUILDING TRADES APPRENTICESHIP APPLICATION OPENINGS & DEADLINES

-ALASKA OPERATING ENGINEERS (STATEWIDE) Heavy Equipment Operators, Mechanics, Oilers – Next application period: Dates To Be Announced, typically a 3 week period August-September 2021
+ALASKA OPERATING ENGINEERS (STATEWIDE) Heavy Equipment Operators, Mechanics, Oilers –Next application period: March 1st—19th, 2023

-ANCHORAGE PLUMBERS, PIPEFITTERS & STEAMFITTERS – Next application period; September 7, 2021 through Deadline: February 25, 2022
+ANCHORAGE PLUMBERS, PIPEFITTERS & STEAMFITTERS – Next application period: September 6 – February 17, 2023

 BOILERMAKERS (STATEWIDE) – Applications are dispersed the 1st Wednesday of every month and there is no deadline for completing and returning them.

-FAIRBANKS CARPENTERS – Accepts applications year round; Next Deadline: March 19, 2021
+CARPENTERS ANCHORAGE & FAIRBANKS – Accepts applications year round; Next Deadline: January 3—March 31, 2023

 HEAT AND FROST INSULATORS – Accepts applications year round; Next Deadline: To Be Announced

-IBEW ANCHORAGE – WIREMAN, LINEMAN & TELECOMMUNICATIONS – Accepts applications year round; Deadlines are every 3 months: (March 30, June 30, Sept.
+IBEW ANCHORAGE & FAIRBANKS – WIREMAN, LINEMAN & TELECOMMUNICATIONS – Accepts applications year round; Deadlines are every 3 months: (March 30, June 30, Sept.
 30, Dec.
 30); interviews scheduled quarterly.